gouniverse/cms/README.md

 - Log Store
 - Session Store

-# Simple Initialization
+# Simplest Initialization

-In its simplest initialization the CMS package accepts a standard DB instance
+In its simplest initialization the CMS package accepts a standard DB instance.

+However with this simplest initialization, the CMS basically has no capabilities (i.e no database stores can be accessed, no migrations are run, etc).

 ```
 db, err := mainDb(utils.Env("DB_DRIVER"), utils.Env("DB_HOST"), utils.Env("DB_PORT"), utils.Env("DB_DATABASE"), utils.Env("DB_USERNAME"), utils.Env("DB_PASSWORD"))